It’s not popular, but Esfahan is a beautiful city.

 These cards have no service fee and surcharge, and you get an exact amount of money you put in a card.
 Then you can withdraw money from any of the 10.000 ATMs around the country, and you can pay with your card in any shops and restaurants.

 It takes less than 10min to get the card.

-When changing money go to a Private Money Exchange, they are normally everywhere in the center.
+When changing money go to a Private Money Exchange, they are normally everywhere in the centre.
 The always got the daily exchange rate on display in the window.

 They are CLOSED on Fridays!

-Esfahan is completely safe for travelers and single female travelers, in fact, Esfahan it’s safer than any of the big cities in Europe like London, Berlin, Oslo etc. Even after dark Esfahan is 100% safe.
+Esfahan is completely safe for travellers and single female travellers, in fact, Esfahan it’s safer than any of the big cities in Europe like London, Berlin, Oslo etc. Even after dark Esfahan is 100% safe.

 Amir Kabir Hotel.

 Sleep on the floor: IRR200,000; Dorm bed: IRR250,000; Single: IRR400,000 Double: US$20.
 Wifi

 The by far most popular place for foreign backpackers to stay, the place in not really clean, but got a small garden where its good to hang out when it’s getting too warm to walk around.

 Every taxi driver knows this place.